BADAGA HISTORY

 Sullivan constructed the stone house in 1822.
 In 1868 Nilgiris was separated from Coimbatore and placed under a commissioner and assistant commissioner.
 Later commissioner became the Collector.

-After Independence the Nilgiri was a part of the composite Madras presidency and after reorganization of states under linguistic basis in 1956, Nilgiri became a part of (Madras State) Tamilnadu.
+After Independence the Nilgiri was a part of the composite Madras presidency and after reorganization of states under linguistic basis in 1956, Nilgiri became a part of Tamilnadu.

 Even before Britishers arrived to Nilgiris, a Portuguese Priest called Rev. Jocome Fierier visited Nilgiris in 1602, he reacheda Badaga Village called Melur("James Wilkinson Breekes, 1873:33",Frederick Price 1908:1, H.B.Grigg 1880:273).
 He did not stay in Nilgiris.
 He returned back and informed that he found a group of Tribal people called Badagas and Todas.